SerenityOS/serenity/Base/usr/share/man/man6/FlappyBug.md

 ## Description

-Flappy Bug is a SerenityOS themed version of the 2013 game Flappy Bird.
+`Flappy Bug` is a SerenityOS themed version of the 2013 game [Flappy Bird](https://en.wikipedia.org/wiki/Flappy_Bird).

-The goal of the game is to survive with Buggie as long as possible by avoiding obstacles.
-Buggie automatically descends by gravity and ascends when you press any key.
-Press the escape key to give up.
+The goal is to keep Flappy Bug alive as long as possible by avoiding obstacles.
+Flappy Bug will automatically descend due to gravity and will ascend when you press any key.

+Press `Esc` to quit.